 While most of us think our golden years will be the most relaxing, it’s not uncommon for our senior loved ones to feel stressed, especially if they are frequently isolated, unable to partake in activities they enjoyed in the past, or have trouble accomplishing daily tasks with ease.
-Home Care Assistance, a leading provider of live-in and part-time senior care in Tampa, offers these ideas to help your elderly loved one remain stress-free.
+Home Care Assistance, a leading provider of live-in and part-time senior care in Clearwater, offers these ideas to help your elderly loved one remain stress-free.

 Plan a Family Dinner Once a Week